CUBRID/cubrid-manual/en/sql/transaction.rst

 .. note::

     To minimize the possibility of losing database updates, it is recommended to create a snapshot and store it in the backup media before it is deleted from the disk.
 The DBA can backup and restore the database by using the **cubrid backupdb** and **cubrid restoredb** utilities.
-For details on these utilities, see :ref:`db-backup`.
+For details on these utilities, see :ref:`backupdb`.